 Fortunately, Halloween can still be a night of ghostly good fun while sober.
 For adults, there are many fun things to do on Halloween and many ways to celebrate the spooky season.
 So break out the sweets, turn up your favorite spooktacular tunes and enjoy these fall-time festivities while you celebrate a sober October.

-Related: Halloween Drinking Statistics
+Related Topic: Halloween Drinking Statistics

 1. Feast on the festive flavors of fall.